gomorpheus/morpheus-docs/operations/approvals.rst

    * ServiceNow Approvals
       Approval requests will be managed with ServiceNow (SNOW).
 Please note a ServiceNow integration (Admin: Integrations) must be configured prior to SNOW Approval policy generation.

       * For ServiceNow Approvals, select the appropriate ServiceNow workflow for this policy.
-Please note the workflows presented are created in ServiceNow and synced with {morpheus}.
+Please note the workflows presented are created in ServiceNow and synced with |morpheus| .

 #.
 Add the |morpheus| Accounts to which this policy will apply, or leave the Accounts field blank to apply to all accounts.
 #.
 Save